JupiterOne-Archives/docs-old/docs/jupiterone-api.md

 ### Create an inline alert rule from J1QL

 This operation was formerly named `createQuestionRuleInstance`.
-That name is now deprecated, and all usages should be updated.
+That name is now deprecated, and you should update all usages.

 ```graphql
 mutation CreateInlineQuestionRuleInstance (